 Why MyCelium?
 Well, that is the question I’ll try to answer in this guide.
-We’ll talk about the wallet’s inception and the origins of the company behind it, MyCelium wallet fees and cover some of the best MyCelium’s features and discover its worst cons.
+We’ll talk about the wallet’s inception and the origins of the company behind it, MyCelium wallet fees and cover some of the best MyCelium’s features as well as discover its worst cons.

 Table of Contents